All Episodes

 How many of you are familiar with the Old Testament?

-What would Jesus do?
+In the Old Testament, what would Jesus do?

-This is so assinate.
+This is so asinine.

-It just, you know, it's it's fine.
+The whole thing, it just, you know, it's fine.

-What a bunch of they're kooks, they're freaks.
+What a bunch of, they're kooks, they're freaks.

 The liberals go, oh, how clever.